7171 N Pennsylvania St, Indianapolis, IN 46240

 Arrival & Floor Games

 As long as the temperature is above zero and it is not storming, children experience outdoor play on the school’s well-equipped, half-acre playground every day.
 Children are free to play on all playground equipment.
-They also have access to tricycles, sand toys, sleds and other seasonal toys.
+They also have access to tricycles, sand toys, sleds, and other seasonal toys.
 The participating parent and teacher are present around the playground to ensure a safe and fun playtime.
 We encourage the children to have fun and we expect them to get dirty!

-A music teacher visits the classroom once a week and leads the class in a music lesson.
+Our music teacher comes once a week to the classroom and leads the class in a music lesson.
 This is a very interactive and often physical lesson, in which the children learn about pitch, rhythm, tempo, etc. and frequently have the opportunity to play different instruments.